AdobeDocs/campaign-web.en/help/v8/reporting/email-report.md

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_sending_email"
 >title="Reporting sending"
->abstract="The Sending menu within your report provides in-depth insights into your visitors' interactions with your deliveries and any potential errors they may have encountered."
+>abstract="he **Sending** tab within your report provides in-depth insights into your visitors' interactions with your deliveries and any potential errors they may have encountered."

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_initial_target"
 >title="Initial target population widget"
->abstract="The Initial target audience population graph displays data relative to your recipients and the success of your delivery."
+>abstract="The **Initial target audience population** graph displays data relative to your recipients and the success of your delivery."

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_delivery_statistics_summary"
 >title="Delivery statistics widget"
->abstract="The Delivery statistics graph details the success of your delivery and errors that occurred."
+>abstract="The **Delivery statistics** graph details the success of your delivery and errors that occurred."

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_exclusion"